Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 \(V\) is the set of vertices in the graph

-QAOA is a quantum algorithm designed to solve combinatorial optimization problems, making it an ideal candidate for tackling the Minimum Vertex Cover problem in large-scale WSNs.
+QAOA is a quantum algorithm designed to solve combinatorial optimization problems, making it an ideal candidate for tackling the MVC problem in large-scale WSNs.

-Applying QAOA to the modeled graph, we iteratively adjust parameters to navigate the solution space and identify the minimum vertex cover.
+Apply QAOA to the modeled graph, iteratively adjusting the parameters to navigate the solution space and identify the MVC.
 Quantum computing's unique ability to explore multiple solution candidates simultaneously accelerates the optimization process, significantly outperforming classical algorithms for complex problems.

 from typing import cast